It was still raining in the morning, seemed cool, and to tell the truth, those clothes weren’t fully dried out when it was time to depart.

 When I made it to the first swing bridge there was a major surprise, snow down to less than 1000m.
 Rain still coming down, it stopped half an hour before I finished the day.

 I went straight on, around the north lake to the hut, the rain still coming down, camera stashed away.
-There’s a 4WD track around the edge of the lake which walker’s share, no traffic today, but in the way 4WD drivers often do, they leave a mark, a wealth of holes all filled with water, the creek crossings similarly smashed up.
+There’s a 4WD track around the edge of the lake that walkers share.
+No traffic today, but in the way 4WD drivers often do, they leave a mark, a wealth of holes all filled with water, the creek crossings similarly smashed up.

 Well, I’m still in our spirits on my own Little Adventure, even if on the damp side and with feet that make themselves known prior to boots being donned in the morning.